Katelyn Tuohy: Honors and awards

 During her sophomore year in 2017–2018, Tuohy won both the Gatorade Female Cross Country Player of the Year award and the Gatorade Female Track & Field Player of the Year award, making her the first athlete ever to capture the award in two sports, then she won the overall Gatorade Female Athlete of the Year award.
 Her photo was on the cover of Sports Illustrated that summer.

 In October 2018, she was honored as the Track and Field News High School Girls Athlete Of The Year.
 In 2019, she repeated as the Gatorade female cross country awardee for her undefeated 2018 season.
 Track and Field News named her as 2019's repeat "Indoor Girls Athlete of the Year".
 After winning the Nike Girls Cross Country Championships in Portland, Oregon, in 2019, she was again named the Gatorade Player of the Year, matching track star and future Olympian, Marion Jones as the only other such three-peat winner.
 The Gatorade award also factors in academic performance.
 In her originating high school district, the North Rockland Chamber of Commerce awarded Touhy with the first annual Student of the Year award.

-Tuohy is an A student, destined for North Carolina State University.
+After the end of the 2022–23 school year, Tuohy was named the women's ACC Athlete of the Year across all sports, sharing honors with men's winner Rhett Lowder of Wake Forest baseball.